Something Wrong with Church?

 the apostle John confirmed this when he told the Church members to take

 strangers into their homes: and especially those who are believers.
 See

 your church have an outreach program to clothe, feed, and house the homeless?
 Or

-even better, does your pastor encourage church members to bring saints into
+even better, does your pastor encourage church members to bring poor and

 not, then your church is not taking God’s heart and will seriously: as is

 evident from Isaiah 58.
 And, if

 not, does your pastor encourage church members to reach out to the homeless,

 and needy to help them find work?
 Does